sysdiglabs/promcat-resources/resources/mysql/README.md

 For further information, see [the documentations of the exporter and its different collectors](https://github.com/prometheus/mysqld_exporter).

 # Attributions
-The configuration files and Sysdig dashboard are maintained by [Sysdig team](https://sysdig.com/) under GPL3 license.
+The configuration files and dashboards are maintained by [Sysdig team](https://sysdig.com/) under GPL3 license.

 Grafana dashboards are based on [Mysql exporter mixins](https://github.com/prometheus/mysqld_exporter) with Apache License 2.0.